20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 Step-by-Step Instructions

-Prep Time: 10 minutes Cook Time: 20 minutes Total Time: 30 minutes
+Prep Time: 5 minutes Cook Time: 15 minutes Total Time: 20 minutes

-1. Prepare Your Ingredients (10 minutes)
+1. Prepare Your Ingredients (5 minutes)

 Broccoli Preparation:

-1. Rinse broccoli heads under cool water
+1. Rinse broccoli heads under cool running water

-2. Pat dry with clean kitchen towel
+2. Pat completely dry with a clean kitchen towel

-3. Cut off the main stem
+3. Cut off the thick main stem (save for another use)

-5. Place florets in a clean bowl
+6. Set prepared broccoli aside in a clean bowl

-Onion Preparation:
+Onion and Garlic Preparation:

 1. Cut off both ends of the onion